joglr/katpis/README.md

 ## Available commands

 ### katpis submit
-This command is  a work in progress
+This command is still work in progress

 #### Usage